Yellow Sac Spiders

 - Very active, nocturnal "hunt and seek" spiders

 Yellow Sac spiders derive their name from the sac of silk they produce daily for resting.
 Indoors, these small, white, paper-like sacs are often found along ceilings and corners, or behind pictures and shelves.
 After mating, females lay 30-48 eggs, cover them in a thin, white silken sac and guard them.
 The egg sacs may be found in protected areas, or even wrapped in a folded leaf.
 All stages of sac spiders make a silken cell (the ""sac""), in which they rest when not active.
 Indoor populations of C. inclusum are non-seasonal and can be adults at any time.
 Usually found in foliage, but some species are found inside houses and around other human developments.
 The American Yellow Sac spider builds a sac-like silken tube in foliage or under bark or stones for a daily resting place.

-Brown recluse spiders are often blamed for sac spider bites!
-Bites by yellow sac spiders generally produce instant, intense stinging pain, not unlike that of the sting of a wasp or hornet.
-This may be followed by localized redness, swelling and itching; these manifestations may or may not evolve into a necrotic lesion, but when that occurs healing is usually complete within eight weeks.
+Bites by American Yellow Sac spiders generally produce instant, intense stinging pain, not unlike that of the sting of a wasp or hornet.
+This may be followed by localized redness, swelling and itching.
+These manifestations may or may not evolve into a necrotic lesion, but when that occurs, healing is usually complete within eight weeks.
 They are very prone to bite defensively (more so than any other significantly venomous U.S. spider), and some bites in humans have occurred in unusual places, such as in automobiles and swimming pools.